Takhmina175/Directory-of-Houses-To-Rent/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> One paragraph statement about the project.
+Renting Houses/Appartments in Turkey

+> The project developed with the purpose to help tourists to find house or appratment while staying or traveling around Turkey.
+The portal provides search results with the option of price and place to stay.

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.

 ## Built With

-- Major languages
-- Frameworks
+- HTML & CSS
-- Technologies used
+- Bootstrap

 ## Live Demo